A MICHELIN-listed French room where the front brasserie delivers Bastien's cooking for half the dining-room bill. Book it to close a deal.

 The Kitchen

-Aged meats are a signature — beef from Prince Edward Island, dry-aged and carved for two — and the cheese trolley leans hard on Quebec producers.
-The brasserie up front does steak frites, oysters and a burger for a quicker, cheaper meal.
+In the salle à manger the menu is built à la carte: starters around $24 to $28, mains from the $50 halibut and $50 guinea fowl to a $52 lobster, with the dry-aged P.E.I. côte de bœuf at $195 for two.
+The brasserie out front does steak frites, oysters and the bone marrow for a quicker, cheaper bill — which is the value play.
 For the wider city read the Montreal dining guide, the best French restaurants worldwide, and the best fine-dining rooms, or compare the tasting-menu polish of Toqué!.

 The Room

-The two rooms give Monarque real range.
-The brasserie is loud and golden, all marble and brass, good for a walk-in or a fast lunch; the dining room behind it is quieter, with high ceilings, spaced tables and the kind of hush a serious conversation needs.
-Service is polished without being stiff, and the wine list is built for both the long French classic and the natural-leaning Quebec bottle.
-Dress smart-casual in the brasserie, a touch sharper in the dining room.
+The two rooms give Monarque genuine range.
+The brasserie is loud and golden — marble, brass and walk-in buzz, built for a fast lunch or a sociable night.
+The dining room behind it is the opposite: high ceilings, spaced tables, and the kind of hush a real conversation needs.
+Service is polished without being stiff, and the wine list runs from long French classics to natural-leaning Quebec bottles.
+Dress smart-casual in the brasserie, a notch sharper in the back.

 Best for Closing a Deal